basarat/typescript-book/docs/types/lib.d.ts.md

 ### Example Usage

-As always lets look at examples of this file being used in action.
+As always let's look at examples of this file being used in action.

 ```ts
 var foo = 123;